oVirt/ovirt-site/source/documentation/ovirt-orb/index.html.md

 oVirt Orb is a project that allows anyone to easily take an oVirt for a ride, test and play with it.
 All without the need to manually install all the components.
-It's based on the Lago framework, and runs the whole environment on a single machine by creating a number of VMs, using a concept of nested virtualization.
+It's based on the Lago framework and runs the whole environment on a single machine by creating a number of VMs, using a concept of nested virtualization.

 ## Requirements

 - Operating System

-Currently Orb can run on either supported Fedora versions or Centos 7.
+Currently, Orb can run on either supported Fedora versions or Centos 7.

 - CPU